maixnor/wu-quartz/content/semester 3/L4 BA2.md

 - Covariance #slides 82

 #### Portfolio Frontier
+- only 2 stocks
 	- perfect correlation ... line between 2 portfolios
 	- perfect non-correlation ... line between a ... y-axis and y-axis b
-- non-extreme correlation ... curved line between
+	- non-extreme correlation ... curved line between a and b to the left of perfect correlation function
+- more than 2 stocks
+	- a region encompassing all stocks
+	- looks a bit like a right/left flipped D
+- efficient frontier
+	- only part of the portfolio frontier is efficient (optimal)
+	- part is the monotonously increasing (upper) part of the portfolio frontier curve
+	-